Brunel-Visualization/Brunel/core/README.md

 Brunel Javascript.
 This is done separately because it is expected that different Brunel integrations will manage Javascript differently to supply Brunel interactivity.

 Integrators can retrieve the state needed for interactive controls as JSON in Java using `Builder.getControls()`.
 `BrunelJQueryControlFactory.js` can then produce standard Brunel controls using this state, but any Javascript with a matching public
-API can be used instead.  `BrunelEventHandlers.js` contains code to manage events between the controls and the visualization and is expected to be used in any integration.  `BrunelBaseStyles.css` contains CSS used by the UI controls.
+API can be used instead.  `BrunelEventHandlers.js` contains code to manage events between the controls and the visualization and is expected to be used in any integration.  `Brunel.css` contains CSS used by the UI controls.

 ### Exposed members of the Brunel Visualization class